miha53cevic/YourMusic/README.md

-# your_player - Android app using Flutter
+# YourMusic - Android app using Flutter

 YourMusic is an app that aims to allow users to play local songs and easily create playlists by just dropping songs into folders